Government and Open Data for AI Start Ups

 How AI + Open Data = Commercial Insurance Success

-Commercial business insurance relies two major things (among others) when it comes to selling the right products to the right customer.
+Commercial business insurance relies upon two major things (among others) when it comes to selling the right products to the right customer.

 - Streamlining the quote process to maximise conversion rates